HuffordLab/NAM-genomes/structural-variation/sv-calling.md

 # Structural variation

-Structural variation was called using [SNIFFLES](https://github.com/fritzsedlazeck/Sniffles)
+Structural variation was called using [SNIFFLES](https://github.com/fritzsedlazeck/Sniffles).
+The scripts can be found [here](sv-calling).

 ## 1. Read alignment